manu-07-ela/LAPR2_ISEP/docs/SprintC/US05/US05_RecordSamples.md

 ### 1.4.
 Found out Dependencies

-* This user story has a dependency with user story 4 since it is only possible to collect and identify samples from a test.
+* This user story has a dependency with user story 4 since it is only possible to collect and identify samples from a test registered.

 ### 1.5 Input and Output Data